Offline, Self-Hostable, and Single Player MMOs

 - Aion-server - Server emulator for Aion: The Tower of Eternity.

-- ForgottenServer - Server emulator for Tibia.
+- Crystal Server and ForgottenServer - Server emulator for Tibia.

 - GServer-v2 - Server emulator for Graal Reborn.